Triennial Conference

 • In Washington, D.C.

-In partnership with Dumbarton Oaks Research Library and Collection (Harvard University) and the Embassy of Spain in the United States, the Society for Iberian Global Art (SIGA) will celebrate the fiftieth anniversary of the establishment of the American Society for Hispanic Art Historical Studies, SIGA’s predecessor, with a two-day conference interrogating scholarship and teaching on global Iberian art.
+In partnership with Dumbarton Oaks Research Library and Collection (Harvard University) and the Cultural Office of the Embassy of Spain in Washington, D.C., the Society for Iberian Global Art (SIGA) celebrates the fiftieth anniversary of the establishment of the American Society for Hispanic Art Historical Studies, SIGA’s predecessor, with a two-day conference interrogating scholarship and teaching on global Iberian art.

 Co-organizers